polkafoundry/polkadocs/docs/guide/README.md

 [EDIT ON CODEPEN](https://codepen.io/thith/pen/jjNzeJ)

 It works great.
 But there's one shortcomming: if Alice updates value, the updated value won't show on Bob's screen.
 Bob must reload the web page to get the updated value.
 Is there a way to help Bob?
-He does not like to reload screen every now and then :(
+He does not like to reload screen every now and then that much :(

 Think about this a little bit...

 Yes!
 Events to the rescue!
-Remember that our contract emit an event called `ValueSet`, does it?
+Remember that our contract emits an event called `ValueSet`, doesn't it?
 Subscribe to an event is straitforward, look at this.

 ```js
 const filter = {}